ReechaKhanal/RoommateSearch/README.md

 ## Development server

+Run `go run .` in the `/server` directory for the back-end server.
+The server will run on `http://localhost:8080` and will be accepting requests.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding